malwaredllc/byob/README.md

 *Generate unique, fully-undetectable clients with staged payloads and the following features:*

-### Remote Imports

-Remotely import third-party packages from the server without writing them to the disk or downloading/installing them
+- __Remote Imports__: remotely import third-party packages from the server without writing them to the disk or downloading/installing them

-### Nothing Written To The Disk

-Clients never write anything to the disk - not even temporary files (zero IO system calls are made) because remote imports allow arbitrary code to be dynamically loaded into memory and directly imported into the currently running process
+- __Nothing Written To The Disk__: clients never write anything to the disk - not even temporary files (zero IO system calls are made) because remote imports allow arbitrary code to be dynamically loaded into memory and directly imported into the currently running process

-### Zero Dependencies (Not Even Python Itself)

-Client runs with just the python standard library, remotely imports any non-standard packages/modules from the server, and can be compiled with a standalone python interpreter into a portable binary executable formatted for any platform/architecture, allowing it to run on anything, even when Python itself is missing on the target host
+- __Zero Dependencies (Not Even Python Itself)__: client runs with just the python standard library, remotely imports any non-standard packages/modules from the server, and can be compiled with a standalone python interpreter into a portable binary executable formatted for any platform/architecture, allowing it to run on anything, even when Python itself is missing on the target host

-### Add New Features With Just 1 Click

-Any python script, module, or package you to copy to the `./byob/modules/` directory automatically becomes remotely importable & directly usable by every client while your command & control server is running
+- __Add New Features With Just 1 Click__: any python script, module, or package you to copy to the `./byob/modules/` directory automatically becomes remotely importable & directly usable by every client while your command & control server is running

-### Write Your Own Modules

-A basic module template is provided in `./byob/modules/` directory to make writing your own modules a straight-forward, hassle-free process
+- __Write Your Own Modules__: a basic module template is provided in `./byob/modules/` directory to make writing your own modules a straight-forward, hassle-free process

-### Run Unlimited Modules Without Bloating File Size

-Use remote imports to add unlimited features without adding a single byte to the client's file size
+- __Run Unlimited Modules Without Bloating File Size__: use remote imports to add unlimited features without adding a single byte to the client's file size

-### Fully Updatable

-Each client will periodically check the server for new content available for remote import, and will dynamically update its in-memory resources if anything has been added/removed
+- __Fully Updatable__: each client will periodically check the server for new content available for remote import, and will dynamically update its in-memory resources if anything has been added/removed

-### Platform Independent

-Everything is written in Python (a platform-agnostic language) and the clients generated can optionally be compiled into portable executable (*Windows*) or bundled into an standalone application (*macOS*)
+- __Platform Independent__: everything is written in Python (a platform-agnostic language) and the clients generated can optionally be compiled into portable executable (*Windows*) or bundled into an standalone application (*macOS*)

-### Bypass Firewalls

-Clients connect to the command & control server via reverse TCP connections, which will bypass most firewalls because the default filter configurations primarily block incoming connections
+- __Bypass Firewalls__: clients connect to the command & control server via reverse TCP connections, which will bypass most firewalls because the default filter configurations primarily block incoming connections

-### Counter-Measure Against Antivirus

-Avoids being analyzed by antivirus by blocking processes with names of known antivirus products from spawning
+- __Counter-Measure Against Antivirus__: avoids being analyzed by antivirus by blocking processes with names of known antivirus products from spawning

-### Encrypt Payloads To Prevent Analysis

-The main client payload is encrypted with a random 256-bit key which exists solely in the payload stager which is generated along with it
+- __Encrypt Payloads To Prevent Analysis__: the main client payload is encrypted with a random 256-bit key which exists solely in the payload stager which is generated along with it

-### Prevent Reverse-Engineering

-By default, clients will abort execution if a virtual machine or sandbox is detected
+- __Prevent Reverse-Engineering__: by default, clients will abort execution if a virtual machine or sandbox is detected

 ## Modules
 [![modules](https://img.shields.io/badge/byob-modules-blue.svg)](https://github.com/colental/byob/blob/master/byob/modules)